 - payment processing risks associated with disruptions to merchant activity and business failures including chargeback risk.
 As an unprecedented number of merchants have been required to suspend their operations, there may be an increase in consumer chargebacks associated with processed transactions that merchant clients have submitted but have not fulfilled.
-Merchants may be unable to fund these chargebacks, potentially resulting in losses to us; - client payment risks.
+Merchants may be unable to fund these chargebacks, potentially resulting in losses to us: - client payment risks.
 Clients may require additional time to pay us or fail to pay us at all, which could significantly increase the amount of accounts receivable and require us to record additional allowances for doubtful accounts.
 If clients cease operations or file for bankruptcy protection, we may experience lower revenue and earnings and have greater exposure to future transaction declines; - increased cyber and payment fraud risk, as cybercriminals attempt to profit from the disruption given increased online banking, e-commerce and other online activity; - disruption to our supply chain and third-party delivery service providers if the factories that manufacture our products or facilities that support our operations are disrupted, temporarily closed or experience workforce shortages.
-We could experience hardware shortages of point-of-sale devices manufactured in China as well as workforce shortages at our and third-party customer support, software development or technology hosting facilities, including those in India where the government has instituted broad stay at home orders;

-- increased risk of failing to meet client contractual obligations, including due to government orders or other restrictions that limit or prohibit us from providing client-facing services from regular service locations or the failure of our business continuity plans, which could cause loss of revenue, contractual penalties or potential legal disputes and associated costs; - challenges to the availability and reliability of our solutions and services due to changes to normal operations, including the possibility of one or more clusters of COVID-19 cases occurring at our data centers, contact centers or operations centers, affecting our employees or affecting the systems or employees of our clients or other third parties on which we depend.
+We could experience hardware shortages of point-of-sale devices manufactured in China as well as workforce shortages at our and third-party customer support, software development or technology hosting facilities, including those in India where the government has instituted broad stay at home orders; - increased risk of failing to meet client contractual obligations, including due to government orders or other restrictions that limit or prohibit us from providing client-facing services from regular service locations or the failure of our business continuity plans, which could cause loss of revenue, contractual penalties or potential legal disputes and associated costs; - challenges to the availability and reliability of our solutions and services due to changes to normal operations, including the possibility of one or more clusters of COVID-19 cases occurring at our data centers, contact centers or operations centers, affecting our employees or affecting the systems or employees of our clients or other third parties on which we depend.

-The COVID-19 pandemic has caused us to modify our business practices, including requiring a majority of our employees to work remotely, limiting or suspending non-essential travel, suspending all non-essential visitors to our facilities, disinfecting facilities and workspaces extensively and frequently, providing personal protective equipment to associates and requiring employees who must be present at our facilities to adhere to a variety of safety protocols.
-We expect to continue such safety measures for the foreseeable future and may take further actions, or adapt these existing policies, as government authorities may require or recommend or as we may determine to be in the best interest of our employees, clients and vendors.
+The COVID-19 pandemic has caused us to modify our business practices, including requiring a significant number of our employees to work from home, restricting employee travel, developing social distancing plans for our employees and canceling physical participation in meetings, events and conferences, and we may take further actions if required by government authorities or we determine such actions would be in the best interests of our employees, clients, vendors and business partners.
 Such measures may impact our productivity or effectiveness, and there is no certainty that such measures will be sufficient to mitigate the risks posed by the COVID-19 pandemic, including the risks to the health of our employees posed by the pandemic.
 Further, the ability of our employees to get to work has been disrupted across multiple locations, both with respect to their own offices and client sites, due among other things to government work and travel restrictions, including mandatory shutdowns.